Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation

 In $e^{+}e^{-} \rightarrow \gamma^* /\psi \rightarrow Y\bar{Y}$ process, the produced hyperon and antihyperon move in opposite directions within the center-of-mass (c.m.) frame due to momentum conservation, and the chosen coordinate system is illustrated in Fig.~\ref{fig:frame}.
-When the electron beam is longitudinally or both electron and positron beams are transversely polarization, the non-normalized $\Theta_{\mu\nu}$ reads as \cite{Perotti:2018wxm,Batozskaya:2023rek,Salone:2022lpt,Zeng:2023wqw,Cao:2024tvz,Zhang:2024rbl,Zhao:2025cbd} \begin{widetext}
+In the case of a longitudinally polarized electron beam, or when both beams are transversely polarized, the non-normalized $\Theta_{\mu\nu}$ reads as \cite{Perotti:2018wxm,Batozskaya:2023rek,Salone:2022lpt,Zeng:2023wqw,Cao:2024tvz,Zhang:2024rbl,Zhao:2025cbd} \begin{widetext}